Pavel Branko: Political activity and imprisonment

-His political activism ended abruptly in June 1942, when he was arrested, together with four other party members.
+His political activism ended abruptly in June 1942, when he was arrested along with four other party members.
 Soon after his arrest, he received a life sentence.

 Between 1942 and 1945, Branko was a political prisoner in Bratislava, Nitra, and Leopoldov.

 During the winter of 1945, fearing that the advancing Red Army could liberate the political prisoners, the Tiso regime made a dirty deal with the German Gestapo.
 The prisoners were formally released, but in fact transferred to the Gestapo directly at the front gate of Leopoldov prison.
 In this way, Branko was transferred together with many others to the Mauthausen concentration camp in February 1945.
 The three months in Mauthausen, until his liberation by the U.S. army in May 1945, were the hardest of the entire period of Pavel Branko's imprisonment.

 Literary translation and film criticism

 After liberation, Branko worked as a freelance translator of fiction, as well as philosophical non-fiction from English, Russian and German.
-The years 1945-1949 meant for him a gradual disillusion concerning the real practices of the Communist Party and the Comintern which ended in public withdrawal from the CP in 1949, with many consequences involved.
-Nevertheless, the reputation of the former Resistance fighter and political prisoner saved him from the worst, and when he began to write film reviews, he soon became a respected freelance film critic.
+From 1945–1949 he gradually became disillusioned with the real practices of the Communist Party and the Comintern which ended in his public withdrawal from the CP in 1949, with many consequences involved.
+His reputation as a former Resistance fighter and political prisoner saved him from significant criticism, and when he began to write film reviews, he quickly became a respected freelance film critic.